Understanding The New Regulations On Corded Window TreatmentsFebruary 19, 2019 12:52 pm

 Safety Regulations Apply to “Stock” Window Treatments

 The new requirements state that all “stock” window treatments should either be cordless or have inaccessible cords.
-A “stock” treatment is anything sold off-the-shelf at a retail store or online.
-Basically, if you pick up a blind or shade at your local home improvement store or order one online, you are buying a “stock” window treatment.
-Custom-made window coverings are not affected by the safety requirements, especially when the cords are used for an accommodation for people with disabilities or the elderly.
+A “stock” treatment is anything sold off-the-shelf at a retail store or online or manufactured before a consumer places an order.
+Basically, if you pick up a blind or shade at your local home improvement store you are buying a “stock” window treatment.
+You can also find some stock products online shipped to your home in 1 – 2 days.
+Short 12 inch static cords used to pull down roller shades are allowed due to their short length as they do not pose a strangulation risk.

 What Defines an Inaccessible Cord?